awsdocs/aws-sam-developer-guide/doc_source/serverless-example-ddb.md

 ## Next steps<a name="gs-ex2-setup-deploy-app-next-steps"></a>

-The AWS SAM GitHub repository contains additional example applications for you to download and experiement with\.
+The AWS SAM GitHub repository contains additional example applications for you to download and experiment with\.
 To access this repository, see [AWS SAM example applications](https://github.com/aws-samples/serverless-app-examples)\.